Quarten: Economy

+At Loechezen in Unterterzen, there used to be a limestone quarry.
+Its funicular, Standseilbahn Lochezen, still exists.

 Religion

 From the 2000 census, 1,834 or 66.7% are Roman Catholic, while 360 or 13.1% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 2 individuals (or about 0.07% of the population) who belong to the Christian Catholic faith, there are 90 individuals (or about 3.27% of the population) who belong to the Orthodox Church, and there are 5 individuals (or about 0.18% of the population) who belong to another Christian church.
 There are 238 (or about 8.66% of the population) who are Islamic.
 There are 1 individuals (or about 0.04% of the population) who belong to another church (not listed on the census), 122 (or about 4.44% of the population) belong to no church, are agnostic or atheist, and 97 individuals (or about 3.53% of the population) did not answer the question.

 Transportation

 The municipality is located on the A3 motorway.
 There exist railway stations in Murg, Unterterzen and Mols.
 A ferry service is running between Murg and Quinten.